 - Blood and urine tests may show anemia, electrolyte imbalance, or iron levels in your blood.

 - An x-ray or CT may show the impaction.
 You may be given contrast liquid to help the impaction show up better in the pictures.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - A sigmoidoscopy may show what is causing your impaction.
 A long, thin tube with a tiny camera on the end is put into your rectum.
 A small tissue sample may be taken from your bowel and sent to a lab for tests.

 How is fecal impaction treated?

 - Eat foods that are high in fiber.
 Healthy high-fiber foods include fruits, vegetables, whole-grain breads, and beans.
-Ask if you need to be on a special diet and how much fiber you should eat each day.

 - Try to pass a bowel movement as soon as you get the urge.
 This will help prevent more constipation.

 - You have worsening abdominal pain or bloating